 TIP: It is generally cheaper to rent a car at least three months before any high season.
 Free cancellation up to 24 hours before collection is almost always possible, but is dependent on the chosen tariff.

 Most roads in Croatia are in very good shape if you stick to the official routes, and it is a beautiful varied landscape to drive in.
 Roads leading to the seaside can get congested in the summertime, so if heading to the beach check out traffic information in case you need to plan an alternative route.
+The main routes through the heart of the country are the A1 and the A3.
+Different A roads come off from these major routes to Croatia's largest city destinations.
+The state D roads are also well maintained, we are sure you will become familiar with the D8 which runs all the way down Croatia's stunning coastline.

 Here are some of the most important driving rules to respect: